-The light coming from this lamp almost on top of the Planckian Locus (the black path in the graph).
+The light coming from this lamp is somewhat distant to the Planckian Locus (the black path in the graph).

-Its coordinates are x=0.2821 and y=0.2944.
+Its coordinates are x=0.3234 and y=0.3494.

 Color Rendering Index (CRI) or also Ra

 Herewith the image showing the CRI as well as how well different colors are represented (rendered).
 The higher the number, the better the resemblance with the color when a black body radiator would have been used (the sun, or an incandescent lamp).
 Each color has an index Rx, and the first 8 indexes (R1 ..
 R8) are averaged to compute the Ra which is equivalent to the CRI.